Preventing & Treating Urinary Tract Infection | Symptoms & Care

 • Narrowed urethra in men due to repeated infections of the urethra

-• Urinalysis: To look for white blood cells in the urine
+• Urinalysis: To look for white blood cells in the urine, a common indicator of infection.

-• Cystoscopy: To look inside the urethra and bladder
+• Cystoscopy: A procedure to examine the urethra and bladder for abnormalities, infections, or blockages.

-In some individuals, antibiotics do not work, or urine tests do not detect an infection despite the presence of UTI symptoms.
+In some individuals, antibiotics may not effectively treat the infection, or urine tests may not detect an infection despite the presence of UTI symptoms.
 This may indicate that you have a chronic UTI.
 People aged 60 and older with chronic UTIs have an elevated risk of bladder cancer.

 All children under five diagnosed with UTI must be thoroughly investigated.
 There is a high chance that children with UTI have an underlying anatomical abnormality with their urinary tract.
 Therefore, UTI in children requires precise diagnosis and appropriate treatment.
-Corrective surgery is sometimes needed.
+Precise diagnosis and appropriate treatment are essential, and in some cases, corrective surgery may be necessary to address anatomical issues.

-Doctors commonly treat this condition with a course of antibiotics.
-Patients are advised to undergo a full course of treatment to completely eliminate the infection.
+Doctors commonly treat UTIs with a course of antibiotics, tailored to the type of bacteria causing the infection.
+Patients are advised to undergo a full course of treatment to completely eliminate the infection and prevent it from recurring.

 You may also be prescribed pain relief medications such as phenazopyridine to reduce the burning pain in some UTIs.

-• Stay hydrated.
-Drink sufficient fluids, especially water, so that you urinate regularly
+• Stay hydrated by drinking sufficient fluids, especially water, so that you urinate regularly and help flush out bacteria.

-• Avoid products like vaginal douches, sprays in the genital area
+• Avoid products like vaginal douches, sprays in the genital area, which can irritate the urinary tract and increase UTI risk.

-• Alternative birth control method if frequently develop UTI due to spermicides or diaphragm
+• Consider an alternative birth control method if frequently developing UTIs due to spermicides or diaphragm.

-• Speak to your doctor about cranberry products
+• Speak to your doctor about cranberry products, which may help reduce UTI recurrence.

-Are you concerned about the risk factors of urinary tract infection?
-Get in touch with us to book an appointment with a urologist at your nearest Gleneagles Hospital today for an early and accurate diagnosis with an effective treatment plan that is personalised.
+Are you concerned about the risk factors or symptoms of urinary tract infection?
+Get in touch with us to book an appointment with an Urologist at Gleneagles Hospital Penang today for an early and accurate diagnosis with an effective personalised treatment plan.
 We assure you the best possible care tailored to your specific needs.

 Loading...